Dmedina88/SSB/README.md

 - [Timber](https://github.com/JakeWharton/timber)
 - [DebugDrawer](https://github.com/palaima/DebugDrawer)

-MVVM + Flux is a user interface architectural pattern engineered to facilitate Unidirectional data flow:
+MVVM + Redux is a user interface architectural pattern engineered to facilitate Unidirectional data flow:

 - The __ViewModel__ gets an __Event__ via add event then mutates the __State__ and/or triggers asynchronous action that will comeback with a new __Event__ after state is mutated its published to the __State__ relay for observes to react to.
 - The __State__ is the model that represents the current state of the app or feature.